-There are so many benefits that come with co-op membership, but perhaps one of the best benefits is capital credits.
+There are so many benefits that come with your co-op membership, but one of the main benefits is capital credits.

-In the interim, we use the allocated, but unretired capital credits to improve and expand our electric system, and meet our other capital needs.
-This reduces our need to borrow money and help us provide reliable electric service.
+In the interim, we use the allocated but unretired capital credits to improve and expand our electric system and meet our other capital needs.
+This reduces our need to borrow money and helps us provide reliable electric service.

-Check out the lists below and help us locate anyone on the list that we have been unable to find.
-If you find someone that you know, call him or her or call T.I.P. with an address.
+Check out the lists below to help us locate anyone that we have been unable to find.
+If you find someone that you know, contact him or her and have them call T.I.P. at 800-934-7976 with a current address.
 If the listed person is deceased, call us with information about an heir whom we can contact.

 Note: These files can be viewed in the embed window, or click the file name link at the bottom of the document to open the file in a new window.
 The pop-out window icon in the upper right-hand corner allows for the document to be viewed in another window.